 Rachel Dickey is an Assistant Professor of the School of Architecture.
 She holds a Masters of Design Studies with a concentration in technology from the Graduate School of Design at Harvard University and a Bachelor of Science in Architecture and Master of Architecture from Georgia Institute of Technology, where she received the Ventulett Distinguished Chair Award and Prize for her graduate thesis project.

-Recognizing that current technologies are allowing for an increasingly direct relationship been design and translation, her research seeks to investigate the potential for a machine and material epistemology in architecture.
+Recognizing that current technologies are allowing for an increasingly direct relationship between design and translation, her research seeks to investigate the potential for a machine and material epistemology in architecture.
 It explores the use of machines and tools in design not only in terms of material manipulation, but also as instruments which affect people and their environments.
-Dickey’s particular area of interest examines ways of engaging the body and technology to uncover design approaches which demonstrate the influential capacity of architecture to impact and enhance the lives of those who encounter it.
+Dickey’s particular area of interest examines ways of engaging the body and technology to uncover design approaches that demonstrate the influential capacity of architecture to impact and enhance the lives of those who encounter it.
+Visit Website.